gilzoide/godot-lua-pluginscript/README.md

 - Provide support for Lua as a scripting language in Godot in a way that does not require compiling the engine from scratch
-- Be able to seamlessly communicate with any other language supported by Godot, like GDScript, Visual Script and C#, in an idiomatic way
+- Be able to seamlessly communicate with any other language supported by Godot, like GDScript, Visual Script and C#, in an idiomatic way.
+  This includes being able to dynamically access any Godot object's properties and methods using Lua's index/method notation
+- Have automatic global access to Godot's singleton objects and custom singleton nodes
 - Simple script description interface that doesn't need `require`ing anything
 - Support for LuaJIT and Lua 5.2+
 - Support paths relative to `res://*` and exported game/app executable path for